Configure Network Settings

 Select physical paths that should be used to send and receive traffic for the virtual network.
 You can physically separate traffic between virtual networks if performance isolation is required.
 The physical paths that you select will be used to send packets in aggregate to other virtual network members.

-Step 3 of 4 - Choose the IP address assignment method:
+Step 2 of 3 - Choose the IP address assignment method:

-Next, you need to configure the IP address assignment behavior for this network.
-As an admin, you can choose between:
+Next, you need to configure the IP address assignment behaviour for this network.
+As an admin, you can choose which DHCP Type you wish for your virtual network between:

-Ensure that all the appropriate network fields are entered in order to avoid complicated network diagnostic issues when communicating between server workloads.
+Ensure that all the appropriate network fields such as IP Address Start , IP Address End , Gateway IP and Network Prefix are entered in order to avoid complicated network diagnostic issues when communicating between server workloads.

 Enter the Name and Description for your new virtual network.
 Click the Finish button to instantiate the network.